Donervon Daniels: Wigan Athletic

-On 30 June 2015, Daniels signed for Wigan Athletic on a three-year-deal.
-On 19 August 2015, Daniels scored his first goal for the club in a 3–0 home victory against Scunthorpe United.
+On 30 June 2015, Daniels signed for Wigan Athletic on a three-year deal.
+On 19 August 2015, he scored his first goal for the club in a 3–0 home victory against Scunthorpe United.
 After a successful first season with the club injury blighted his second, ruling him out for the majority of the 2016–17 season.

 On 31 August 2017, Daniels signed for Rochdale on a season-long loan.

 He was released by Wigan at the end of the 2017–18 season.

 Blackpool

 Daniels spent a season with League One club Blackpool, signing on 9 August 2018.
-Daniels made his first competitive appearance upon returning to the club on 14 August 2018 in a 3-1 victory in the EFL Cup over Barnsley.
+Daniels made his first competitive appearance upon returning to the club on 14 August 2018 in a 3–1 victory in the EFL Cup over Barnsley.

 Luton Town

 In 2019, he signed for Luton Town for an unknown fee.
-He played two matches and scored a goal against Derby County in a 3-2 win.
+He played two matches and scored a goal against Derby County in a 3–2 win.

 Crewe Alexandra

 On 27 August 2020, Daniels signed a two-year deal with newly promoted Crewe Alexandra after leaving Luton Town, making his debut the following month in the EFL Trophy against Newcastle United's Under-21 team.
 He made his first league start for Crewe on 10 October 2020 against former club Wigan at Gresty Road, but was substituted after an injury early in the first half.
-He eventually returned to the first team in February 2021, but, on just his fourth league appearance for Crewe, suffered another injury in a 1-1 draw at former club Blackpool on 2 March 2021.
+He eventually returned to the first team in February 2021, but, on just his fourth league appearance for Crewe, suffered another injury in a 1–1 draw at former club Blackpool on 2 March 2021.
 After a two-week absence, he returned to the side, playing in Crewe's final 11 games of the season.

 Walsall

 On 24 January 2022, Daniels left Crewe Alexandra by mutual consent to sign for EFL League Two side Walsall on a five-month deal.
 He made his debut for the club the next day, starting in the 2–1 home defeat against Bradford City.
+He scored his first goal on the 5 March 2022 in a 1–1 with Barrow and signed a new contract until the summer of 2023 on 29 April.

+He was appointed club captain prior to the 2022–23 season.
+On 3 July 2023 he signed a contract until the summer of 2025.
+On 27 January 2024 he scored in a 1–1 draw with Sutton United which was the winner of EFL League Two goal of the month.
+Daniels made his 100th appearance for the Saddlers in a 2–1 win over Salford City on 1 April 2024.

+He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Oldham Athletic

+On 27 June 2025, Daniels agreed to join newly promoted League Two side Oldham Athletic on a two-year deal.